adprm/adprm/README.md

 **Little things about me :**

-- 🔭 I’m currently working on several projects using React Native.
+- 🔭 I’m currently working on several projects using React Native and Flutter.
-- 🌱 I’m currently learning Flutter and node JS.
+- 🌱 I’m currently learning DevOps.
 - 🤔 My interests are with full stack develeper.
 - 💬 Ask me about a pleasure.
 - 📫 Please email via aditiyaprmn00@gmail.com to reach me.